-This group of islands is commonly known as Okishima, an archipelago endowed with mystic forests populated by Japanese cedars, eye-opening natural scenery covered in grass with cattle all over.
+This group of islands is commonly known as Okishima, an archipelago endowed with mystic forests populated by Japanese cedars and eye-opening natural scenery covered in grass with cattle all over.

-Oki Islands is also known for the scenic views of the ocean cliffs and rock formations.
+Oki Islands is also known for the scenic views of ocean cliffs and rock formations.
 Because of its overall beauty, it was recognized as a UNESCO Global Geopark.
-It is an excellent destination in Japan to experience nature and the Japanese countryside with the seas.
+It is an excellent destination in Japan to experience nature and the Japanese countryside with the sea.

 There are just places on earth full of unbelievable spectacles, like the Susa Hornfels in Yamaguchi.
 It is a rock formation that will make you think it was created by humans instead.
 It’s just hard to imagine that with nature’s unpredictability and chaos, it still has designed such beautiful patterns now we admire.